Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 That's my question.

-Am I wrong or why did it seem that way?
+Am I wrong or why do they?

-No, no, they did, and the folks that wrote the report were largely non-scientists who were vegetarian.
+And the folks that wrote the report were largely non-scientists who were vegetarian.

 And so that's where it really all started from.